It can be tough deciding where to visit in a city with so much going on, but relax, we’ve done the hard part for you. Here's our ten of the best.

 Spend a varied day exploring Cardiff Bay’s heritage sites which starts with a trip on the Aqua Bus, taking in Mermaid Quay, the wetlands nature reserve and the Barrage.

-Then stop off at The Senedd, the home of the Welsh National Assembly and one of the world’s most environmentally friendly parliament buildings, before checking out the Grieg Room and Dahl Gallery at the Norwegian Church Arts Centre, where you can also relax over a delicious lunch.
+Then stop off at The Senedd, the home of the Welsh Government and one of the world’s most environmentally friendly parliament buildings, before checking out the Grieg Room and Dahl Gallery at the Norwegian Church Arts Centre, where you can also relax over a delicious lunch.

 Just outside the city centre, the cathedral lies in the ancient City of Llandaff.
-The building itself has had a chequered history, coming to grief through battle and weather from the 1400's through to WWII.
+The building itself has had a chequered history, living through battles and rough weather from the 1400s through to the Second World War.

 Knowledgeable guides will help you identify the old versus the new, or leave you to contemplate the striking interior.